Skip to content

 What happens if the parties cannot agree on a Memorandum of Understanding?

 If you are keen on using one but the other party is not, you can negotiate without one.
 They are not mandatory legal documents, and many business deals occur without one.
-However, if you choose to forgo an MoU, the parties may discover significant differences during negotiations.
+However, if you choose to enter into an MoU, the parties may discover significant differences during negotiations.

 Register for our free webinars